JasonGlazer/createRulesetProjectDescription/docs/lessons_learned.rst

 Summary
 -------

-The most important considerations for completing the createRulesetModelDescription are:
+The most important considerations for completing the createRulesetProjectDescription are:

 - identification and classification of all data groups using the special tags in the schema
 - adding necessary output reports in EnergyPlus